vsleios/iNPH_automatic_diagnosis/README.md

 ### Morphological approach:

-Rings method: we achieved a substructure predictiveness that we can visualize on the 3D meshes of the structures.
+Rings method: we achieved a sub-structure level predictiveness for iNPH, that we can visualize on the 3D meshes of the structures.
+Below are a few examples.

 <div>
   <img src="./images/rm-caudate.png" alt="caudate" width="300" style="margin-right: 10px;" />